VPS: Installation of Databases

 Next, you will be asked if you want to set a password for the root user, confirm this with y for yes.
 Afterwards, you have to type in the new password for the user root.

 While typing in the password, you won't be able to see it.
-However, this behavior is normal and your password will still be stored.
+However, this behaviour is normal and your password will still be stored.
 Make sure you use a secure password for your root user and keep it in a safe place.

 Now you will be asked if you want to remove anonymous users from your server, you should do this in any case for security reasons.
 Confirm this with a y for yes: